advocations/skype/Skype/WebSDK/GettingStarted.md

 - [Mac Download](https://swx.cdn.skype.com/s4b-plugin/16.2.0.67/SkypeForBusinessPlugin.pkg)

- **Note**  To enable audio/video functionality, client applications must install the Skype for Business Web App Plug-in.
+ **Note**  To enable audio/video functionality, browser applications must install the Skype for Business Web App Plug-in.
 Note that this restricts media modalities to desktop browsers only.

 ORTC support is available in the Microsoft Edge browser, which will allow audio/video calls without a plugin installed.
 ORTC support for other browsers will be added in the near future, however the plugins are still available as a fallback.